systemd/systemd/docs/ENVIRONMENT.md

 * `SYSTEMD_LIST_NON_UTF8_LOCALES=1` – if set non-UTF-8 locales are listed among
   the installed ones.
 By default non-UTF-8 locales are suppressed from the selection, since we are living in the 21st century.

+systemd-tmpfiles:

+* `SYSTEMD_SPECIFIER_PROHIBIT_RUNTIME=1` – If in offline mode (`--root=`),
+  then do not resolve specifiers from the running system.
+Entries containing such specifiers will be skipped.
+  The only specifiers resolved in this mode are `machine-id` and fields from `os-release`, which will be looked up in the filesystem pointed by `--root=`.